-TAKE NOTICE that an Annual and Special Meeting (the "Meeting") of the shareholders of Resverlogix Corp. (the "Corporation") will be held on Wednesday, September 30, 2015 at 9:00 a.m.
-(Calgary time), at the Calgary TELUS Convention Centre, The Glen Room 206, 120 - 9th Avenue SE, Calgary, Alberta for the following purposes:
+TAKE NOTICE that an Annual and Special Meeting (the "Meeting") of the shareholders of Resverlogix Corp. (the "Corporation") will be held on Thursday, December 15, 2016 at 9:00 a.m.
+(Calgary time), at Mount Royal University, Ross Glen Hall, Room EC1040, 4825 Mount Royal Gate SW, Calgary, Alberta for the following purposes:

-- 1. to receive the audited financial statements of the Corporation for the year ended April 30, 2015 and the report of the auditors thereon; - 2. to set the number of directors to be elected at the Meeting at five (5); - 3. to elect directors for the ensuing year as described in the Management Information Circular accompanying this Notice; - 4. to appoint auditors for the ensuing year and to authorize the directors to fix the remuneration to be paid to the auditors; - 5. to consider, and if thought fit, approve, with or without modification, an ordinary resolution approving the unallocated options, rights and other entitlements available under the Corporation's Stock Option Plan and Long-Term Incentive Plan, as more particularly set forth in the Management Information Circular; and - 6. to transact such other business that may properly come before the Meeting or adjournments thereof.
+- 1. to receive the audited financial statements of the Corporation for the year ended April 30, 2016 and the report of the auditors thereon, and the unaudited financial statements of the Corporation for the interim period ended July 31, 2016: - 2. to set the number of directors to be elected at the Meeting at six (6); - 3. to elect directors for the ensuing year as described in the Management Information Circular accompanying this Notice (the "Management Information Circular"); - 4. to appoint auditors for the ensuing year and to authorize the directors to fix the remuneration to be paid to the auditors; - 5. to consider, and if thought fit, pass an ordinary resolution approving the adoption of a Deferred Share Unit Plan of the Corporation as more particularly set forth in the accompanying Management Information Circular; - 6. to consider, and if thought fit, pass a special resolution approving an amendment to the Corporation's articles to change the rights, privileges, restrictions and conditions in respect of the Royalty Preferred Shares (the "Royalty Preferred Share Amendment"), as more particularly described in the Management Information Circular; and - 7. to transact such other business that may properly come before the Meeting or adjournments thereof.